top of page

 Records & Milestones

-• Robbie Lawler vs. Nick Diaz — first rematch in UFC history between two fighters whose original bout had occurred 17 years and 5 months apart.
+Robbie Lawler vs. Nick Diaz — first rematch in UFC history between two fighters whose original bout had occurred 17 years apart.

-• Ortega's two near-finishes in round three — both within seconds of forcing a tap — became one of the most-replayed sequences of 2021.
+Ortega's two near-finishes in round three became one of the most-replayed sequences of 2021.

 Legacy & Impact

-UFC 266 is remembered as one of the most underrated championship cards of 2021 — a Volkanovski-Ortega main event that produced Fight of the Night, a Shevchenko fifth title defense that confirmed her division dominance, and the long-awaited closing of the Diaz-Lawler rivalry.
-The Volkanovski-Ortega sequence in round three (guillotine, transition to triangle, escape) became one of the most-studied jiu-jitsu defences in modern UFC.
+UFC 266 is remembered as one of the most underrated championship cards of 2021.
+The Volkanovski-Ortega main event produced Fight of the Night; Shevchenko's fifth title defense confirmed her division dominance; and the Diaz-Lawler rematch closed a 17-year rivalry.
+The Volkanovski-Ortega sequence in round three became one of the most-studied jiu-jitsu defenses in modern UFC.

-For Brian Ortega, the loss was not a career-ender but did effectively close his championship window.
-He went 1-2 in subsequent UFC bouts and stepped away from competition in 2023 due to ongoing shoulder injuries.
+For Brian Ortega, the loss effectively closed his championship window.
+He went 1-2 in subsequent UFC bouts and stepped away from competition in 2023 due to shoulder injuries.

 FAQ